YoussefBoubekri/Python_Selenium/README.md

 # About:
-This repo is an attempt to use Python, Pytest and Unittest, python-selenium to create automated testsuites.
+This repo is an attempt to use Python, Pytest, and python-selenium package to create automated testsuites.

 This example uses the Page Object pattern to separate actual Test specs from Pages (a page represents a page under test, and all its UI elements)